The Oregon Trail (series): Legacy

-The game was popular among American elementary school students from the mid-1980s to the mid-2000s, as many computers came bundled with the game.
+The game was popular among North American elementary school students from the mid-1980s to the mid-2000s, as many computers came bundled with the game.
 MECC followed up on the success of The Oregon Trail with similar titles such as The Yukon Trail and The Amazon Trail.
 David H. Ahl published Westward Ho!, set on the Oregon Trail in 1848, as a type-in game in 1986.

 The phrase "You have died of dysentery" has been popularized on T-shirts.
 The game resurfaced in 2008 when Gameloft created an updated version for cell phones.
 A new release for the iPhone and iPod Touch was also available from Gameloft.
 The game went live in the iTunes App Store in March 2009.

 In 2010, the Palm webOS version was released to the Palm App Catalog on January 7, and Xbox Live version was released on Windows Phone 7 on November 11.
 The cell phone version of the game is similar to the original, but varies in that the player can choose one of three different wagons: a basic wagon, a prairie schooner or a Conestoga wagon.
 The player can also choose to become a banker, a carpenter, or a farmer, each of which has unique benefits.
 Unlike the computer version of the game, players in the iPhone and iPod Touch version do not need to buy guns and bullets.
 The game has received a major update, in which the player uses trading and crafting to upgrade their wagon, buy food, and cure ailments.

 In 2011, the 1975 and 1978 BASIC source code versions of the game were reconstructed.
 In February 2011, a new version of the game was released on the social networking site Facebook.
 This version was removed from Facebook when Blue Fang Games closed.
 A new version of the game was also released for the Wii and 3DS that year, and received a negative critical response.